ZDPLI/GPAssistant/README.md

 # Medical Multimodal Assistant

-This project provides a simple web interface built with [Gradio](https://gradio.app) for interacting with the **Lingshu-7B** model (GGUF format) via `llama-cpp`.
+This project provides a simple web interface built with [Gradio](https://gradio.app) for interacting with the **Lingshu-7B** model using the Hugging Face `transformers` library.
 The assistant is designed to help clinicians with general questions and supports reasoning over multiple modalities.

 ## Features

 - **Long chain-of-thought reasoning** guided by a custom system prompt.
 - **Retrieval augmented generation (RAG)** using DuckDuckGo web search.
 - **Episodic memory** stores past conversations in a FAISS index for context.
-- **Multimodal input**: images are processed directly by the Lingshu model.
+- **Multimodal input**: images are handled by the model's built-in vision encoder when provided.
 - **Document ingestion**: text, PDF and DOCX files can be uploaded and will be included in the context for the language model.
 - **User accounts**: visitors must register and log in.
 Only subscribed users